What is Grooms' Insurance?

 But what insurance policy should you have and how to make sense of all the different options?

 There are many providers on the market offering insurance for grooms that offer a range of policies depending on your own personal circumstances.
 For example, if you are working with horses then the BHS's Gold membership will not cover you as it is a recreational policy only.

-However, one the most concerning things that we see time and time again, is grooms being mis sold or insurance or grooms that are under the impression that they are covered for something when they are not.
+However, one the most concerning things that we see time and time again, is grooms, under the impression that they are covered for something when they are not.

 Personal Accident Insurance for Grooms

-This type of insurance policy is really useful for freelance grooms.
+Personal accident insurance is really important for freelance grooms.

 Why?

-Because self-employed grooms do not receive statutory sick pay (SSP).
-Therefore, if you’re a freelancer and you get injured at work and need to take time off to recover then you won’t receive any salary/income/money if you don’t have the right policy in place.
+Because self-employed grooms do not receive Statutory Sick Pay (SSP).
+Therefore, if you’re freelance and you get injured at work and need to take time off to recover, then you won’t receive any salary/income/money if you don’t have the right policy in place.

-At the British Grooms Association we believe that many freelance grooms aren’t adequately covered because most have only ever taken out a liability insurance policy.
+At the British Grooms Association we believe that many freelance grooms aren’t adequately covered because many have only ever taken out a liability insurance policy.

 This policy is designed specifically for grooms, by KBIS British Equestrian Insurance, so you can rest assured that you will be fully covered in your line of work.

 INSURANCE FOR WORKING WITH HORSES ABROAD